COVID-19 Testing Sites

 Where can I get tested?

-The Louisiana Department of Health and Walgreens are partnering to provide COVID-19 testing by appointment at select Walgreens locations.
+The US Department of Health and Human Services, the Louisiana Department of Health and Walgreens are partnered to provide COVID-19 testing by appointment at select Walgreens locations.
 These sites more than double the available 7-days-a-week testing locations for people to receive a test.
 LDH-Walgreens locations offer COVID-19 testing at no cost to the patient, though insurance information may be requested.
 You will not be billed if your insurance denies coverage.

 Testing is available to people ages 3 and older.
 Appointments are required; make yours at walgreens.com/covid19testing.
 Bring your personal ID to your appointment, as well as insurance information if you have it.
 Test results are available within 72 hours of test collection: by email if negative, or by email and a phone call if positive.